antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------

 In neuroblastoma MYCN amplification and loss of the 1p arm is a well established connection.
-It is known that tumor suppressor genes are located on chromosome 1 and a 1p loss of heterozygosity has a benifitial effect for the tumor.
+It is known that tumor suppressor genes are located on chromosome 1 and a 1p loss of heterozygosity (LOH) has a benifitial effect for the tumor.